usta-cyber/Challenge2_ImageDB_Resize/README.md

-# Challenge2_ImageDB_Resize
-image DB and resizing
-# Image Storage and Processing API
+# Challenge 2 Image resizing and storage

 ## Overview
 This repository contains a python code for storing images into a database, resizing them, and performing operations based on the image data.
 It includes an API to request image frames, apply a custom color map, and manage image width refinement.